Jeffrey-Ede/Electron-Micrograph-Denoiser/README.md

 disp(denoised_img) #Image after denoising
 ```

-To continue training the neural network; end-to-end or to fine-tune it, you will need to adjust some of the variables at the top of the `denoiser-multi-gpu` training file.
+To continue training the neural network; end-to-end or to fine-tune it, you will need to adjust some of the variables at the top of the `denoiser-multi-gpu.py` training file.
 Specifically, variables indicating the location of your datasets and locations to save logs and checkpoints to.

 ## Neural Network Info